 The E-Way Bill (EWB) mechanism was introduced in 2018 to enable the smooth movement of goods for inter-state and intra-state supplies.
 E-Way Bill is an electronic document generated where there is a supply or return or inward supply of goods from an unregistered person.
-There are various conditions for generation of E-Way bills.
+There are various conditions for the generation of E-Way bills.
 Refer to a detailed article on E-Way bill SKD/CKD here.
-In this article, we will discuss the E-Way Bill requirements for the transportation of goods in the knocked-down condition, SKD/CKD/Lots meaning in e way bill, what is SKD/CKD/Lots in e way bill, SKD/CKD meaning in GST, etc.
+In this article, we will discuss the E-Way Bill requirements for the transportation of goods in the knocked-down condition, SKD/CKD/Lots in e way bill, what is SKD/CKD/Lots in e way bill, SKD/CKD meaning in GST, etc.

 Goods are said to be in a knocked-Down condition which is SKD/CKD/Lots when they are disassembled, to facilitate convenient transportation from one place to another.
 This practice is prevalent in the automobile industry, furniture industry, etc. There are two types of knocked-downs:

 Each of these serves its own purpose.
 For example, car manufacturers manufacture limited parts in their factories.
 The remaining parts may be imported from their group companies or international component manufacturers or may be sourced from local manufacturers.
-The car manufacturers obtain these parts primarily in form CKD in e way bill, and the entire assembly of the car takes place at the car manufacturers site.
+The car manufacturers obtain these parts primarily in the form CKD in e way bill, and the entire assembly of the car takes place at the car manufacturers site.
 There are also instances where companies like Mercedes, import their cars in SKD condition from their international manufacturing units and a limited assembly takes place in India to make the car ready for sale.
 The challenge here is the transportation of these items in a knocked-down condition.
 A single invoice might require multiple trucks/conveyances to transport the goods from one place to another.

 Representations were made by the Industry to the Central Board of Indirect Taxes and Customs (CBIC) for clarifications on the transport of goods in knocked-down conditions.
 The CBIC published a list of FAQs on their website to clarify the requirements.
 Where a supplier plans to ship goods in knocked-down condition, the supplier must: